-2023 AWARDS CATEGORIES
+2026 AWARDS CATEGORIES

 There are categories for service providers, operators, any vendor or solutions provider, consultancies and everything in between to enter.

-View the 2023 category descriptions below.
+View the 2026 category descriptions below.

 5G Innovation of the Year

 The maturing 5G ecosystem still has few ‘killer apps’.
 This award will be won by the product or initiative that is judged to have done the most to develop the business case for 5G.
-That could take the form of a technological or business innovation, so long as the entry clearly demonstrates a significant contribution to the 5G ecosystem.
+That could take the form of a technological or commercial innovation, so long as the entry clearly demonstrates a significant contribution to the 5G ecosystem.

 Automation Initiative of the Year

 The management, optimisation and security of networks is becoming ever more automated as their complexity increases.
 This award will be won by the product, project or outcome that demonstrates the best use of automation in a telecoms context.
-We will also consider related automation initiatives such as autonomous vehicles.

 Best Digital Transformation Project

-Digital transformation is a broad concept encompassing all the ways in which businesses can move their products, processes, communication and underlying culture into the digital age.
-In the context of telecoms this has become especially critical in the smartphone era as consumer expectations have rapidly shifted in the digital direction.
 This award will be won by the project that has done most to bring about digital transformation in an organisation and can best demonstrate the resulting benefits.

-BSS/OSS Modernisation Excellence
+BSS/OSS Modernization Excellence

 Climate Action Initiative of the Year

-Combating climate change, enhancing climate resilience and developing adaptive capabilities are no longer nice-to-haves.
 This award will go to the product, project or outcome that best acts as an enabler of change to the impacts of climate change or can demonstrate capabilities to avert or mitigate risks or raises awareness and enhances the industry’s understanding of the problem.

 Connecting the Unconnected

-A surprising proportion of the global population still have limited access to communication technologies, which have been consistently shown to improve independence, productivity and standard of living once acquired.
 Judges will be looking for evidence of uptake within unconnected communities and the benefits provided as well as innovation in the use of the network, equipment, products, solutions or service provision.

 Driving Digital Transformation

-As the concept of digital transformation matures, so does the understanding of what it really means in a telecoms context.
 This award will be won by the concept, product or project that demonstrates the greatest innovation around that concept.
-Unlike the digital transformation project category pre-commercial projects can apply for this award, but you will need to demonstrate how it will eventually be commercialised.
+Unlike the digital transformation project category, pre-commercial projects can apply for this award, but you will need to demonstrate how it will eventually be commercialised.

 Enterprise Solution Excellence